 Application 5.2017.147.1

 number:

 Proposal: Use and development of a second dwelling

 Applicant's Oxley & Co

 name:

 Owner's Janelle Boynton & Boszar Superannuation Pty Ltd

 name:

 Address: 6619 Great Alpine Road, Porepunkah

 Land size: 26.99 hectares

 Current use Vineyard, winery, cellar door, restaurant, accommodation and

 and dwelling

-development:
+development: J. J

-Site features: Why is a permit required?
-The site is undulating and has been extensively planted with grape vines.
-A tract of native vegetation is located in the east of the site with revegetation works located in the north.
-The winery, restaurant and accommodation are located in the south east corner of the site.
-The site is dissected into two parts by Rimini Road which is a government road.
-Access to the property is via the Great Alpine Road and Rimini Road.
-Jones Road abuts the site to the west but is partially leased to the adjoining property owner and is currently not maintained by Council to the proposed development access point.
-The Murray to the Mountains Rail Trail runs along the southern boundary.
-A planning permit is required under the Farming Zone to use and develop the site for a second dwelling, and under the Bushfire Management Overlay to develop the land for
+Site features: The site is undulating and has been extensively planted with

+grape vines.
+A tract of native vegetation is located in the

+east of the site with revegetation works located in the north.

+The winery, restaurant and accommodation are located in

+the south east corner of the site.

+The site is dissected into two parts by Rimini Road which is a

+government road.

+Access to the property is via the Great Alpine Road and

+Rimini Road.
+Jones Road abuts the site to the west but is

+partially leased to the adjoining property owner and is

+currently not maintained by Council to the proposed

+development access point.
+The Murray to the Mountains Rail

+Trail runs along the southern boundary.

+Why is a A planning permit is required under the Farming Zone to use

+permit and develop the site for a second dwelling, and under the

 required?
-Bushfire Management Overlay to develop the land for accommodation.
+Bushfire Management Overlay to develop the land for

+accommodation.

 Zoning: Farming Zone (FZ)

 Overlays: Bushfire Management Overlay (BMO)

 Restrictive A section 173 agreement is registered on the title for the site.

 covenants on It refers to revegetation works and future protection of

 the title? vegetation as part of a previous permit.
 The proposed

 dwelling would not impact on the requirements of the

-agreement.
+Data agreement.

 Date 2 October 2017

 received:

 Statutory 52

-days:
+days: Corre Doutour

 Planner: Sam Porter